mhale-bb/using_pytest/docs/slides/presentation.md

 # Practical example 4: Parameterizing the tests

-We can refactor the earlier tests we wrote to instead use a parameterized
+We can refactor the earlier tests we wrote to use a parameterized fixture:
-fixture:

 ```python tests/test_using_pytest.py
 import pytest